Jeremiah Morrow Bridge Replacement Project

 Warren County, Ohio

 Structures form Ohio's largest and tallest segmental bridge

 • Structure is Ohio’s largest, tallest segmental bridge

 • Smart design enhances construction safety, minimizes lifting and environmental impact

 • Durability reduces maintenance costs

-HNTB is engineer-of-record and is providing construction services for the Ohio Department of Transportation’s Jeremiah Morrow Bridge.
-The bridge, two parallel continuous trusses on Interstate 71 north of Cincinnati, spans a recreational area of the Little Miami River gorge.
+HNTB was engineer-of-record and provided construction services for the Ohio Department of Transportation’s Jeremiah Morrow Bridge.
+The bridge that was replaced, two parallel continuous trusses on Interstate 71 north of Cincinnati, spanned a recreational area of the Little Miami River gorge.

-HNTB’s design for the variable-depth, six-span superstructure features cast-in-place, unbalanced cantilever segmental construction to enhance construction safety while minimizing lifting and environmental impact.
+HNTB’s designed the replacement to be a variable-depth, six-span superstructure, which features cast-in-place, balanced cantilever segmental construction to enhance construction safety while minimizing lifting and environmental impact.

 The substructure consists of cast-in-place wall piers on footings supported on drilled shafts or driven steel piles.
 Smaller drilled shafts support abutments.
 Plus, the concrete box girder meets zero-tension design criteria for superior durability.
 Horizontal jacking balances the effects of creep, shrinkage and thermal shifts.
 Spare use of bearings and expansion joints reduces long-term maintenance costs.